Best Buy lowers outlook as Q1 results show inflation's bite

 Overall, Barry said the company is preparing for an environment of softer sales, but not planning for a full recession.

 Neil Saunders, managing director at GlobalData Retail, said given the multitude of challenges, Best Buy fared reasonably well.
-It noted that while Best Buy has suffered from out-of-stocks because of supply issues, it still has better availability than others because of its size and its strong relationship with vendors.
+It noted that while the company has suffered from out-of-stocks because of supply issues, it still has better availability than others because of its size and its strong relationship with vendors.
 That has helped it retain customers and spending, he noted.

 Still, Saunders said he’s worried about the consumer psyche.

-“Electronics are highly discretionary, big-ticket items,” he said. ”This puts them directly in the firing line of households looking to trim expenditure.”
-He also noted that the general demand for electronics is also taking a hit from society returning to normality.
+“Electronics are highly discretionary, big-ticket items,” he said.
+He also noted people are going back to more normal lifestyles.

 “People are home less, many have returned to the office and classroom, and leisure activities such as attending sports events and movies has risen,” he added.